Best Ways to Get More Amazon FBA Reviews

 Use Product Inserts

-Using product inserts is the easiest and the lowest-friction thing you can do to get more reviews.
+Using Amazon product inserts is the easiest and the lowest-friction thing you can do to get more reviews.
 The best part about the product insert is that you can reach every single customer with a request for a review.
 After a customer opens the package, he or she can see the review request.
+These are also a nice component of an Amazon Christmas Marketing strategy.
+You can include holiday-themed inserts which are very helpful in getting customer reviews.

 You might want to include a QR code on your product insert along with a link to a review page, or you can put a link to a landing page (that then you can go on to ask for a review).